nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in NRL API Implementation Guide
 ---

+## 2.4.0-Beta
+- Specification re-factor and streamline of information included
+- Addition of structured retrieval formats:
+   - Vaccinations
+   - Observations

 ## 2.3.0-beta

 - Add clarification about use of `versionId` to [Supersede interaction page](api_interaction_supersede.html)